-7) “3G remediation” project requires DSO “U” to undertake both field and administrative operations.
+7) "3G remediation" project requires DSO "U" to undertake both field and administrative operations.
 Field operations will consist on replacing cellular devices and SIM cards of MNOs A and B all over 20,000 substations.
-Inventory information of SIM cards’ location available on “M&M” platform allows to efficiently coordinate field operations.
+Inventory information of SIM cards' location available on "M&M" platform allows to efficiently coordinate field operations.
 (Configuration Management is needed during Release Management process.
 The release management process is not discussed further in this use case.)

-8) Administrative operations consist on provisioning 20,000 new generation technology SIM cards of both MNOs A and B. “M&M” platform will enable a single interface of operation which will make the task more efficient and straightforward than it was before when provisioning had to be performed by means of two separate MNO’s Web Portals.
-This is possible thanks to the fact that SIM card parameters (APN, status, IP, Subscription group, etc) for both MNO’s A and B are standard, delivered through the same API definition.
+8) Administrative operations consist on provisioning 20,000 new generation technology SIM cards of both MNOs A and B. "M&M" platform will enable a single interface of operation which will make the task more efficient and straightforward than it was before when provisioning had to be performed by means of two separate MNO's Web Portals.
+This is possible thanks to the fact that SIM card parameters (APN, status, IP, Subscription group, etc.) for both MNO's A and B are standard, delivered through the same API definition.
 This allows an easy integration of all MNO information into a single operating platform.
 (This is an example of Configuration management processes making use of standard interfaces.)

 5.7.4 Post-conditions

 U is able to work to maintain and improve the services they provide to their customers both during incidents and over time as part of Incident Management and Change Management processes.
-U is able to report incidents to A and B with standard mechanisms andcontent that will help the identification and solution of it with less effort and time.
+U is able to report incidents to A and B with standard mechanisms and content that will help the identification and solution of it with less effort and time.
 A and B receive input from U and is able to improve and maintain their service quality.
 A and B provide notifications to U regarding changes for selected components (e.g. specific UE aspects) to status and configuration (both long term and every time that specified components change) as per their service agreement.
 A and B can inform U of service changes in advance.
 A and B inform U when an incident occurs by means of standards based mechanisms.

 5.7.5 Existing features partly or fully covering the use case functionality

-22.261 6.10.2
+TS 22.261 clause 6.10.2:

 Based on operator policy, the 5G network shall provide suitable APIs to allow a trusted third-party to monitor the network slice used for the third-party.